 To temporarily remove a security freeze for a period of time in order to apply for credit or for any transaction that requires that another party access your personal credit report, log on to www.experian.com/freeze or call 1 888 EXPERIAN (1 888 397 3742), then enter your identification information and PIN.
 To temporarily remove a security freeze for a specific party, provide your PIN to the party you wish to grant access to your report.

 To permanently remove a security freeze, log on to www.experian.com/freeze or call 1 888 EXPERIAN (1 888 397 3742).
 You also may write to us and provide your identification information and PIN.
 If you write to us, always include a copy of your personal identification information and proof of your address as specified in this letter.
-Mail the requested information and payment to the address above.
+Mail the requested information to the address above.